McGILL BIRD OBSERVATORY

 1) Look at the tail - uniformly narrow and pointed rectrices are indicative of HY/SY, while broad and more rounded rectrices are typical of AHY/ASY, but beware that some individuals may replace their tail early, so this is less reliable for AHY/ASY

-3) Look at the iris in good light - it is grayish-brown in HY birds and reddish brown in AHY birds (criterion reliable only in fall)
+3) Look at the iris in good light - it is grayish-brown in HY birds and brown (sometimes with a slight reddish tinge) in AHY birds (criterion reliable only in fall)

 Ageing and sexing guidelines: